berachain/docs/apps/core/content/learn/pol/bgtmath.md

 When a validator proposes a block, they receive BGT tokens through two emission components:

 1. **Base Emission**
-   - Fixed amount equal to base rate parameter (B)
+   - Fixed amount equal to base rate parameter of 1 BGT (B)
    - Paid directly to block-proposing validator

 2. **Reward Emission**